 Proprietary Funds utilize the accrual basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
-The following is a summary of the more significant policies:

 Funds Accounting

 The accounts of the City are organized on the basis of funds and account groups, each of which is considered a separate accounting entity.
 The operations of each fund are accounted for with separate sets of self-balancing accounts that comprise its assets, liabilities, fund e2quities, revenues and expenditures or expenses, as appropriate.
 Government resources are allocated to and accounted for in individual funds bases upon the purposes for which they are to be spent and the means by which spending activities are controlled.
 The various funds in the budget are grouped into generic fund types and two broad fund categories as follows: